wasmCloud/wasmcloud-dev-site/content/overview/getting-started/_index.en.md

 draft: false
 ---

-We'll be taking a tour through some of the most common activities in the wasmCloud ecosystem, like starting and configuring [actors](../../reference/host-runtime/actors/) and [capability providers](../../reference/host-runtime/capabilities/).
+We'll be taking a tour through some of the most common activities in the wasmcloud ecosystem, like starting and configuring [actors](../../reference/host-runtime/actors/) and [capability providers](../../reference/host-runtime/capabilities/).

 ### Prerequisites
 In order to follow this guide, you'll need a few things: